parastoorazavi/web-scraping-challenge/README.md

 ## 💻 Step 2 - MongoDB and Flask Application. <a name = "flask_application"></a>

-- Start by converting your Jupyter notebook into a Python script called scrape_mars.py with a function called scrape that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
+- Start by converting your Jupyter notebook into a Python script called "scrape_mars.py" with a function called "scrape" that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
-- Next, create a route called /scrape that will import your scrape_mars.py script and call your scrape function.
+- Next, create a route called "/scrape" that will import your "scrape_mars.py" script and call your "scrape" function.
-- Create a root route / that will query your Mongo database and pass the mars data into an HTML template to display the data.
+- Create a root route "/" that will query your Mongo database and pass the mars data into an HTML template to display the data.
-- Create a template HTML file called index.html that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+- Create a template HTML file called "index.html" that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.